Umpqua Community College: Recent history

 UCC is one of the 17 member colleges of the Oregon Community College Association.
 UCC offers a wide variety of associate degrees and certifications; including non-credit licensure, GEDs, and community education classes.
 As an Oregon public community college, many associate degrees earned by students are also transfer degrees.
-These transfer degrees allow students to transfer to one of Oregon’s 7 public universities as a junior in an undergraduate program.
+These transfer degrees allow students to transfer to one of Oregon's 7 public universities as a junior in an undergraduate program.
 Additionally, UCC has developed specialized articulation partnerships with some 4-year universities including Oregon State University, Southern Oregon University, and Bushnell University.

+On April 19, 2025, the head coach and a player of the softball team were killed and eight other team members were injured when a Chevrolet Silverado truck collided head-on with a bus travelling from a game carrying ten members of the team in Coos County.
+The truck driver, who was under the influence, also suffered serious injuries in the collision.
+A criminal investigation is ongoing.